zigbee-alliance/distributed-compliance-ledger/docs/transactions/compliance.md

 **Status: Implemented**

-Sets provisional state for the Model Version.
+Sets a provisional certification state for a Model Version.
+It allows production and distribution of the Model Version to occur in parallel with certification (with potential software fixes yielding a higher SoftwareVersion which gets certification).

 The corresponding Model and Model Version are not required to be present in the ledger.
 It can be added later by Vendors.